You'll love the heady and hearty flavor of this Sage Gravy. This recipe is completely vegan, so everyone can enjoy it!

-- Bring gravy to near boil over high heat but just before it boils, immediately turn off the heat and remove the pot to a non-hot burner.
+- Bring gravy to near boil over high heat, but just before it boils, immediately turn off the heat and remove the pot to a non-hot burner.

 Lindsay S. Nixon is a rising star in the culinary world, praised for her ability to use everyday ingredients to create healthy, low fat recipes that taste just as delicious as they are nutritious.
-Lindsay’s recipes have been featured in Vegetarian Times, Women’s Health Magazine and on The Huffington Post.
+Lindsay’s recipes have been featured in Vegetarian Times, Women’s Health Magazine, and The Huffington Post.
 Lindsay is also a consulting chef at La Samanna, a luxury resort and four-star restaurant in the French West Indies.
 You can learn more about Lindsay and sample some of her recipes at happyherbivore.com.

 *This post contains affiliate links.
 If the product is purchased by linking through this review, VegKitchen receives a modest commission, which helps maintain our site and helps it to continue growing!